Jesus Christ Set Me Free!

 Back then, I didn’t know that chanting was an invitation to demonic spirits.
 I didn’t know that chants were names of pagan gods.
 The devil and his hordes were playing mind games with me, which I was interpreting as a spiritual experience.
 Actually, it was a psychic experience with fallen spirit beings.

 In 1978, I moved to Texas where I met and married my husband who was also in this sect.
 The cult was very evangelistic, their goal being for one-third of the planet to chant.
 However, Texas also has a lot of born-again Christians.
 I had never met such ardent believers!
 A neighbor told me Jesus Christ would return.
 “That was two thousand years ago!”
 I replied.
-Since He hadn’t returned yet, it seemed unlikely that He ever would.
+Since He hadn’t returned yet, it seemed unlikely that He ever would, I thought.

 Sharon continued to pray for me and had her church pray, too.
 During that time, many of the people I came across turned out to be strong Scripture-reading, born-again believers!
 Meanwhile, the various Scriptures they quoted to me were penetrating deep inside me.